mesosphere/dcos-docs-site/pages/1.10/security/ent/tls-ssl/ca-custom/index.md

 ## Starting point
 Based on the requirements described above, this is the starting point for the installation:

-- The installation of DC/OS Enterprise via the Advanced Installer has been prepared according to the corresponding [documentation](/1.10/installing/ent/custom/advanced/).
+- The installation of DC/OS Enterprise via the Advanced Installer has been prepared according to the corresponding [documentation](/1.10/installing/ent/custom/advanced/). (up to the section **Install DC/OS**)

 - On the bootstrap node, the files carrying custom CA certificate, the associated private key and, optionally, the CA certificate chain have been placed into the `$DCOS_INSTALL_DIR/genconf/` directory. (see the [section](#manually-placing-the-custom-ca-certificate-the-associated-private-key-and-the-certificate-chain-onto-the-bootstrap-node) above for more detailed description)